liumapp/simple-docker-demo/README.md

 ### use Docker Compose

-* first of all , you need download and install Docker Compose
+* first of all , you need download and install Docker Compose (for more details , plz read : https://docs.docker.com/compose/install/ )

 *